 Meaning of signal Description of signal Brakes engaged.
-Raise arm and hand with fingers extended, horizontally in front of face, then clench fist.
+Raise arm and hand with fingers extended, horizontally in from of face, then clench fist.
+Raise arm with fist clenched, horizontally in front of face, the extend fingers.
 Brakes released.
-Raise arm with fist clenched, horizontally in front of face, then extend fingers.
 Insert chocks.
 Arms extended, palms outwards, move hands inwards to cross in front of face.
 Remove chocks.
 Hands crossed in front of face, palms outwards, move arms outwards.
 Ready to start engine.
 Raise the appropriate number of fingers on one hand indicating the number of the engine to be started.